ANU environmental sustainability

 Travel is a valued part of the University experience with positive impacts for career development, building relationships, extending networks and beyond.
 It can be challenging to balance our desire to reduce our carbon footprint and undertake meaningful travel for our work or study.

-You can find practical advice for making more sustainable travel decisions in the ANU Low Carbon Travel Guidelines.
+You can find practical advice for making more sustainable travel decisions in the Carbon Smart Travel Guide.

 Get involved with initiatives on and off campus such as...